uwctri/ReportTweaks/README.md

 ## Configuration

-Configuration is done on the edit report screen under a new "Report Tweaks" sectio.
+Configuration is done on the edit report screen under a new "Report Tweaks" section.
 Some settings can also be toggled on the report itself.

 ## Call Outs